 Mains water supply.
 Visible sections of pipework are of copper and PVC materials.
-Sanitary fittings in the bathroom comprise a suite with low level wc, wash hand basin and bath.
+Sanitary fittings in the shower room comprise a suite with low level wc, wash-hand basin and shower cabinet.
 There is a sink unit within the kitchen.